aleong2004/CustomMinesweeper/README.md

 ## Phase 4: Task 3

 If I had more time, the first change I would make would be to apply the Singleton Design Pattern to the "MenuGUI" class.
 Since "MenuGUI" represents the GUI of the main menu, there should only ever be one instance of "MenuGUI".
 In addition, each class that facilitates functionality provided by "MenuGUI" requires access to the same shared instance of "MenuGUI".
-Applying the Singleton Design Pattern to "MenuGUI" would ensure that there can only ever be one instance of "MenuGUI", while also providing easy access to this single instance, which would be extremely helpful if I want to add functionality to "MenuGUI" in the future.
+Applying the Singleton Design Pattern to "MenuGUI" would ensure that there can only ever be one instance of "MenuGUI".
+The Singleton Design Pattern would also provide easy access to this single instance of "MenuGUI", which would be extremely helpful anytime I want to add functionality to "MenuGUI" in the future.